premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <blockquote>

-- The DROP command is used to delete all of the data in a table or database, including any indexes and data.
+- The DROP command is used to delete all the data in a table or database, including any indexes and data.
 In contrast, the TRUNCATE command is used to remove all of the table's rows.

 </blockquote>
 </details>

 ------

-12.How to quickly obtain records from a table and give an explanation.
+12.How to quickly retrieve records from a table.
+Give an explanation.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)